All you need to know about color theory in UI Design

 When light colors are surrounded by dark colors they appear lighter.
 Similarly, dark colors surrounded by light colors appear darker.

 Two circles with different lightness with a blue dot inside them.
-Showing how the percieved lightness of the dot changes.
+Showing how the perceived lightness of the dot changes.

 Notice how the dots in the middle appear to have slightly different lightness.
 However, the dots have exactly the same color.